The UK Value Investor model portfolio follows an investment strategy known as defensive value investing.

 - LOW RISK – Less volatile than the market

-- LOW COST – Reducing broker fees by making only one trade per month
+- LOW EFFORT – Requiring only one trade per month

-To achieve these goals it follows a simple four-step process:
+To achieve these goals the strategy follows a simple four-step process:

-- SELL in order to take profits on winners and weed out losers
+- CONSTANTLY IMPROVE – Be willing to sell in order to take profits on winners and weed out losers

 If you want even more detail you should read a copy of my book, The Defensive Value Investor.

-As this strategy is built upon the foundations of Ben Graham’s work, I thought it would be fitting to include a quote from his book, The Intelligent Investor, which sums up the defensive value approach perfectly:
+This strategy is built upon the foundations of Ben Graham’s work, so here’s a extremely relevant quote from his book, The Intelligent Investor, which sums up the defensive value approach perfectly:

 The selection of common stocks for the portfolio of the defensive investor is a relatively simple matter.
 Here we would suggest four rules to be followed: